dataadvantage/fireworkwebdesign/src/content/portfolio/made-in-hundred.md

 ---
-title: Made in Hundred
+name: Made in Hundred
 url: made-in-hundred
-description: Digital agency website
+description: Made in Hundred is a digital agency that specializes in for small businesses and startups.
+They offer a range of services including web design, branding, and digital marketing.
 image: /static/img/madeinhundred.png
 imageAlt: Made in Hundred
 liveUrl: www.madeinhundred.com